linusyang/darwin-cctools/README.md

     ./build-cygwin-linux.sh

 ###iOS
+    ./build-ios.sh

 *Note:*
 *You may need Xcode with iOS SDK or iOS toolchain.*
 *You should specify the version and path of SDK in the script.*

-    ./build-ios.sh
+###Products

-After running script, there will be a tarball with binaries in the building directory named *cctools-829-PLATFORM.tgz*.
+After running script, there will be a tarball with built binaries named *cctools-829-PLATFORM.tgz*.

 **Note: cctools version is 829, and is compatible with armv7.**